cardilloscreations/www-cardilloscreations/README.md

 # Data for the Cardillo's Creations Website

-This is the data used to generate my website: [Cardillo's Creations](https://www.cardilloscreations.com).The content is transformed by [Jekyll](https://github.com/mojombo/jekyll) into a static site whenever I push this repository to [GitHub](https://github.com) and it is hosted for free using [GitHub Pages](https://pages.github.com).
+This is the data used to generate my website: [Cardillo's Creations](https://www.cardilloscreations.com).
+The content is transformed by [Jekyll](https://github.com/mojombo/jekyll) into a static site whenever I push this repository to [GitHub](https://github.com) and it is hosted for free using [GitHub Pages](https://pages.github.com).

 So basically, thanks to GitHub, I'm able to host this website for free, and have backups and version control.
-Static content is not for everyone, but it's perfect for a blogs and websites like this.
+Static content is not for everyone, but it's perfect for the tech savvy folks running blogs and websites like this.

 ### Warning - Work In Progress

-**Please do not use this site as an example of best practices with Jekyll.** I had to rush through a manual recovery operation to rebuild the site from a snapshot on [archive.org](https://archive.org/web) after I accidentally lost my hosting account during a relocation.
+**Please do not use this site as an example of best practices with Jekyll.** I had to rush through a manual recovery operation to rebuild my site from a snapshot on [archive.org](https://archive.org/web) after I accidentally lost my hosting account during a relocation.
 The site was previously a WordPress site with a commercial theme and lots of extras so I'm slowly updating it to follow best practices as I need more going forward.
 In the meantime, it's more of a mashup than a properly designed Jekyll site.

 ### Services Used